Self-assembled filament layers in drying sessile droplets: from morphology to electrical conductivity: Results and Discussion

 The \textit{percolation threshold} $n_c$ is the critical filament number density at which a spanning cluster first appears.
 It is obtained as the inflection point of a sigmoid fit to the percolation probability $P(n)$ as a function of filament number density $n$~\cite{Pawowska2013}:

-Here, $w$ denotes the transition width.
-For finite-width filaments, the critical number density $n_c$ decreases with increasing aspect ratio, in agreement with excluded volume theory~\cite{Balberg1984, Broman2021, Singh2025}:
+Here, $w$ denotes the transition width. \revisedtext{For filaments of finite aspect ratio}, the critical number density $n_c$ decreases with increasing aspect ratio, in agreement with excluded volume theory~\cite{Balberg1984, Broman2021, Singh2025}:

-where $C$ and $p$ are fitting parameters.
-In the theoretical limits, $p = 2$ for very high-aspect-ratio filaments and $p = 1$ for nearly isotropic particles~\cite{Balberg1984}.
-Since our system lies in an intermediate regime ($L/W \approx 15$), $p$ is not fixed.
-Here, $W$ is the filament width.
-The proportionality also accounts for finite-size effects and deviations from ideal scaling~\cite{Mietta2014, Li2009}.
+where $C$ is a fitting parameter. \revisedtext{$p=2$ is a theoretical value for the case of high aspect-ratio filaments~\cite{Balberg1984, Mietta2014, Li2009} and $C_0$ accounts for finite-size effects outside of the transient regime for high aspect ratios.}

-Fig.~\hyperref[Perc_cond]{\ref*{Perc_cond}a} shows the percolation thresholds as a function of filament length of a source-sink distance of $0.8a$.
-Results are shown for both fully flexible and semi-stiff filaments under reaction-limited and diffusion-limited evaporation.
-The results are fitted by Eq.~\ref{crit_number}.
-These are compared with reference Monte Carlo simulations of random placed straight filaments.
-The corresponding fit parameters are listed in Tab.~\ref{tab:ab_parameters}.
-For filament lengths exceeding 10, the semi-stiff case with $K=10$ yields percolation thresholds comparable to the Monte Carlo reference, as the resulting deposits consist of relatively straight, uniformly distributed filaments similar to those in the random placement model.
-In contrast, all other cases exhibit higher thresholds, since fully flexible filaments coil and thus have a reduced effective length.
-The resulting coffee-ring effect leads to lower conductivity, as it reflects only a weak transition state between uniform evaporation and a pronounced coffee-ring pattern.
+Fig.~\hyperref[Perc_cond]{\ref*{Perc_cond}a} shows the percolation thresholds as a function of filament length for a source–sink distance of $0.8a$. \revisedtext{For short filaments, percolation events become increasingly rare and could therefore not be sampled with sufficient statistical accuracy.} \revisedtext{Results for fully flexible and semi-stiff filaments under reaction- and diffusion-limited evaporation are fitted using Eq.~\ref{crit_number}, with the finite-size bias $C_0=1 \times 10^{-4}$ determined from the Monte Carlo data and fixed for the remaining parameters.
+The fit parameters are listed in Tab.~\ref{tab:ab_parameters}.} For filament lengths exceeding 10, the semi-stiff case with $K=10$ yields percolation thresholds comparable to the Monte Carlo reference, as the resulting deposits consist of relatively straight, uniformly distributed filaments similar to those in the random placement model. \revisedtext{In contrast, all other cases exhibit higher thresholds, either due to the reduced effective length of coiled, flexible filaments or due to radially inhomogeneous deposits that lie between a homogeneous film and a fully developed coffee-ring structure.
+In such morphologies, network connectivity is reduced because the central region becomes depleted before the peripheral accumulation is sufficiently dense to establish percolation, leading to a dip in conductivity.}